Top task management apps

 Price tier: Free for personal use / Paid from $8/user/month

-Notion functions as a flexible workspace rather than a dedicated task manager, but its templates, checklists, and collaborative pages make it possible to build task systems inside it.
-Useful for startups and agencies that want to consolidate docs, wikis, and sprints in a single tool.
-Without consistent organizational discipline, it can expand into an unusable structure.
+Notion is a flexible workspace before it's a task manager, but its templates, checklists, and shared pages let you build a task system inside it.
+It works for startups and agencies that want docs, wikis, and sprints in one tool.
+Without some organizational discipline, though, it sprawls into something nobody can navigate.

 Asana